 - Be generous with the cornstarch coating on your tofu!

 Love cooking tofu?
-Check out these delicious tofu recipes - here are some of my personal favorites that you should totally try:
+Check out these other delicious tofu recipes from the blog - here are some of my personal favorites that you should totally try: